Every project involves a laborious process.

-Go behind the scenes and learn about how I creative my digital paintings.
+Go behind the scenes and learn about how the digital paintings are created.

 Behind the scenes of “Wondering White Flamingo” (2020)

 Many different sources in my life help me to generate ideas.
 Philosophy, psychology, travel, and other art are all potential sources of inspiration.
 The complete artistic concept rarely comes in one piece.
 It is often the case that ideas from different areas are amalgamated into a theme.

 Research is an integral part of the process.
 Engaging with information on the topic, as well as artwork that explores similar themes are crucial to the process.
 All the pieces of information are than married as a concise theme.

 The next step in the creative process is sketching the idea.
 Creating a quick photo-manipulation using mock images is a good way to test the visuals being planned.

 Finding a Location

 The locations are always congruent with the theme of the work.
 The works commonly include a central subject, such as a model, and the backgrounds are commonly composed of a few different images.
 Trip planning is a crucial part of the process.
 Many of the locations are shot outside of Canada.

 When a model is involved, a day of location scouting is needed to find the exact spot that fits the photo-shoot.
 A day is designated to test-shooting, to find an exact spot, and to make sure the location is a good fit.

 Finding the right Model